 Needless to say the Handyman Hub estimate for the homeowners bathroom remodel was a lot less than the dishonest craftsman’s estimate for her bathroom remodel.

-Whether you are looking to have your bathroom or kitchen remodeled or you want to finish your basement or paint the interior of your home you should make sure you are dealing with a reputable company.
+Whether you are looking to have your bathroom or kitchen remodeled, your fence repaired or paint the interior of your home you should make sure you are dealing with a reputable company.
 After all you will be inviting these guys into your home.

 What should you look for?
 A company that: